 - Long Header: If you plan to attach another Raspberry Pi HAT or add-on board on top of the Base Shield, you will definitely need this variation.
 Also, using GPIOs with jumper cables is possible with these male headers.
 If you need to stack another shield on top of Base HAT or still need to use GPIOs, the long header will be useful.

-- Short Header: At the case you need the HAT as the slimmest possible, the short header will work like there is no header added length above the Raspberry Pi.
+- Short Header: In case you need the HAT as slim as possible, the short header will work like there is no header added length above the Raspberry Pi.

-- Without Header: If just the plugging Base HAT via micro USB cable to Raspberry Pi is enough for you, or you’ve already attached a bulky shield on Pi, doesn’t need UART communication or IOs, headerless HAT works greatly.
-For knowing what you missing without headers, take a look at the Pinout Diagram of the HAT, these pins will be unconnected.
+- Without Header: If just the plugging Base HAT via micro USB cable to Raspberry Pi is enough for you, or you’ve already attached a bulky shield on Pi, or you don’t need UART communication or IOs, headerless HAT works greatly.
+To find out what you are missing without headers, take a look at the Pinout Diagram of the HAT, these pins will be unconnected.

 Compatible Mini PCIe Modules